sunway-robotics/Ottobot_ws/README.md

 # About this site

-This is the material for the Basic Arduino Workshop
+This is the material for the OttoBot Workshop

 The layout is created with MkDocs.
 For full documentation visit [mkdocs.org](https://www.mkdocs.org).

+The files for index.html, and bluetooth.html is edit in html format, will be gone after mkdocs build.
+Please save a copy for referral.

 ## Commands
+* 1st Step.
+Only edit in the .md documents
+* 2nd Step. `mkdocs build` - Build the documentation site.

-* `mkdocs serve` - Start the live-reloading docs server.
+* 3rd Step.
+If you would like to edit while looking at the website.
+Launch local domain by `mkdocs serve` - Start the live-reloading docs server.
-* `mkdocs build` - Build the documentation site.
 * `mkdocs -h` - Print help message and exit.

 ## Project layout